nvanspra/nvanspra.github.io/_pages/publications.md

 ## Journal articles

 - N. Vanspranghe and L. Brivadis, [Output regulation of infinite-dimensional nonlinear systems: a forwarding approach for contraction semigroups](https://hal.archives-ouvertes.fr/hal-03540759/document), submitted to *SIAM Journal of Control and Optimization*.
-- N. Vanspranghe, F. Ferrante and C. Prieur, [Stabilization of the wave equation through nonlinear Dirichlet actuation](https://doi.org/10.1051/cocv/2022077), *ESAIM: Control, Optimisation and Calculus of Variations*.
+- N. Vanspranghe, F. Ferrante and C. Prieur, [Stabilization of the wave equation through nonlinear Dirichlet actuation](https://doi.org/10.1051/cocv/2022077), to appear in *ESAIM: Control, Optimisation and Calculus of Variations*.
-- N. Vanspranghe, F. Ferrante and C. Prieur, [Velocity stabilization of a wave equation with a nonlinear dynamic boundary condition](https://hal.archives-ouvertes.fr/hal-03349947/document), *IEEE Transactions on Automatic Control*.
+- N. Vanspranghe, F. Ferrante and C. Prieur, [Velocity stabilization of a wave equation with a nonlinear dynamic boundary condition](https://hal.archives-ouvertes.fr/hal-03349947/document), in *IEEE Transactions on Automatic Control*.

 ## Conference papers